JFast/LAR_Sequence_Evaluation/README.md

 ### `DisplayVideo.py`

 Contains auxiliary functions for window handling, frame sequence input/output, and visualization of (intermediate) results of algorithm for automatic extraction of glottal parameters.

+### `Plots.py`

+Contains auxiliary functions for result visualization using diagrams.

 ## Main Algorithms